 - Don’t forget your Social Media: Check and update the privacy settings on your social media accounts.

 - PASSWORDS!
-Your first line of defence are your passwords.
-Ensure they strong (a mix of uppercase, lowercase, numbers and special characters) and change them regularly.
+Your first line of defense is your passwords.
+Ensure they strong (a mix of uppercase, lowercase, numbers, and special characters) and change them regularly.

-In this day and age the lockdown period doesn’t only require us to keep physically safe but digitally safe as well.
-If for any reason you get uneasy feeling from an online communication – rather err on the side of caution and delete it.
+In this day and age, the lockdown period doesn’t only require us to keep physically safe but digitally safe as well.
+If for any reason you get an uneasy feeling from an online communication – rather err on the side of caution and delete it.